Medical Policy: 07.01.68

 Certal et al. (2015) conducted a systematic review of the evidence regarding the efficacy and safety of hypoglossal nerve stimulation as an alternative therapy in the treatment of OSA.
 Studies were included that evaluated the efficacy of hypoglossal nerve stimulation to treat OSA in adults with outcomes of apnea-hypopnea (AHI), oxygen desaturation index (ODI), and effect on daytime sleepiness (Epworth Sleepiness Scale [ESS]).
 Tests for heterogeneity and subgroup analysis were performed.
 A total of six prospective studies with 200 patients were included in this review.
 At 12 months, the pooled fixed effects analysis demonstrated statistically significant reductions in AHI, ODI, and ESS mean difference of -17.51 (95% CI: -20.69 to -14.34); -13.73 (95% CI: -16.87 to -10.58), and -4.42 (95% CI: -5.39 to -3.44), respectively.
 Similar significant reductions were observed at 3 and 6 months.
 Overall, the AHI was reduced between 50% and 57%, and the ODI was reduced between 48% and 52%.
 Despite using different hypoglossal nerve stimulators in each subgroup analysis, no significant heterogeneity was found in any of the comparisons, suggesting equivalent efficacy regardless of the system in use.
 The authors reported that further studies comparing hypoglossal nerve stimulation with conventional therapies are needed to definitively evaluate outcomes.

-In 2016, the American Academy of Otolaryngology Head and Neck Surgery issued a position statement on hypoglossal nerve stimulation for treatment of obstructive sleep apnea (OSA) which states “The American Academy of Otolaryngology Head and Neck Surgery considers upper airway stimulation (UAS) via the hypoglossal nerve for the treatment of adult obstructive sleep apnea syndrome to be an effective second-line treatment of moderate to severe obstructive sleep apnea in patient who are intolerant or unable to achieve benefit with positive pressure therapy (PAP).
-Not all adult patients are candidates for UAS therapy and appropriate polysomnographic, age, BMI and objective upper airway evaluation measures are required for proper patient selection.”
+In 2019, the American Academy of Otolaryngology Head and Neck Surgery updated the position statement on hypoglossal nerve stimulation for treatment of obstructive sleep apnea (OSA) which states "The American Academy of Otolaryngology Head and Neck Surgery considers upper airway stimulation (UAS) via the hypoglossal nerve for the treatment of adult obstructive sleep apnea syndrome to be an effective second-line treatment of moderate to severe obstructive sleep apnea in patient who are intolerant or unable to achieve benefit with positive pressure therapy (PAP)."

 In 2011, Apnex Medical received FDA approval to conduct a randomized investigational device exemption trial for the Hypoglossal Nerve Stimulation (HGNS) System.
 In 2013, this device was no longer available.